j2nelson/COMP-143---Fall-2017---TA/README.md

 # COMP-143---Fall-2017---TA
-Project solutions from COMP 143 course
+Project solutions for the students in my COMP 143 course